StefaniaVerduga/pands-problem-sheet/README.md

 ```
 num = float(input("Please, enter a positive number: "))
 ```
-The program defines a function called "sqrt" that takes one argument "num".
+The program defines a function called "sqrt" that takes the argument "num" and the argument "tolerance", which is set to 0.0001 by default.
+This is the tolerance level used to determine when the approximation is close enough to the actual square root.

 The "sqrt" function checks if the input number "num" is zero, and returns 0 if it is using the if statement.
 If the input number is not zero, the "sqrt" function calculates the approximate square root of the input number using the Babylonian method (Babylonian method for square root is derived from the Newton-Raphson method).
-The Babylonian method involves taking an initial guess (in this case, "approx = num / 2") and then iteratively refining the guess using the formula "(approx + num / approx) / 2".
+The Babylonian method involves taking an initial approximation "approx" to "num/2: and a variable "g" to "approx+1".

 The "sqrt" function uses a "while" loop to refine the guess until the guess and the previous guess are within a certain tolerance of each other.
 In this case, the program compares the current guess with the previous guess and continues iterating until they are equal, which indicates that the approximation has converged.
 ```
-def sqrt(num):
+def sqrt(num, tolerance=0.0001):
     if num == 0:
         return 0

     approx = num / 2
     g = approx + 1
-    while(approx != g):
+    while(abs(approx - g) > tolerance):
         n = num / approx
         g = approx
         approx = (approx + n) / 2